-Puget Sound Substance Abuse Prevention Program offers students free access to the e-TOKE (Marijuana electronic Check-Up to Go).
-The e-TOKE is an online, personalized assessment tool that lets you see how your smoking habits might be impacting your personal goals, your relationships and your general health.
-It takes about 10 minutes to complete the e-TOKE.
-This is a self-guided assessment tool that requires no face-to-face contact time with a counselor and is completely anonymous.
-You can take it once or on multiple occasions to track changes in your marijuana use (just keep your e-TOKE identification number).
-The program is available to Puget Sound students, faculty, staff, and parents.
+In collaboration with Counseling, Health, and Wellness Services, Puget Sound’s Substance Abuse Prevention Program offers students free access to the eCHECKUP TO GO, an evidence-based online prevention intervention.
+This tool provides personalized feedback that helps to show: individual use patterns, specific health and personal consequences, unique personal and family risk factors, as well as specific campus and community support and emergency services.
+The e-TOKE is a brief assessment tool that takes 10-15 minutes to complete, is self-guided, requires no face-to-face contact with a counselor, and is completely anonymous.
+You can take it once or on multiple occasions to track changes in your alcohol use (just remember to keep your e-TOKE identification number).
+The program is available to the Puget Sound community including students, faculty, staff, and parents.

-When you access the e-TOKE, you are prompted to enter some demographic information and information on your marijuana use.
-After all information has been entered, you submit the form.
-The information you enter is processed and then compares your responses to national and Puget Sound college student norms.
-Then your personalized feedback is displayed in a standard format.
+When you access the e-TOKE, you will be prompted to enter some demographic information and information about your personal marijuana use.
+After all the information has been entered, you will submit the form and the information will be processed.
+Your responses will then be compared to national and Puget Sound college student norms.
+Your personalized feedback will then be displayed in a standard format.

-Your participation in the e-TOKE is voluntary, unless you have been mandated to complete it as part of a judicial sanction.
-You may withdraw from participation at any time.
-The Puget Sound e-TOKE is serviced through a secure Web site at San Diego State University.
+Your participation in the e-CHUG is voluntary unless you have been mandated to complete it as part of a conduct sanction.
+You may withdraw from participating at any time.
+The Puget Sound e-TOKE is serviced through a secure website at San Diego State University.

 If you have questions about the survey, feedback, or information presented please contact Christopher Edwards, PsyD, Substance Abuse Prevention Coordinator at 253-879-2774 or firstname.lastname@example.org